web-240-responsive-design-ac/5xx/README.md

 -updated and placed a picture in the header
 -adjusted colors via bootstrap classes
--updated and added menu items and connected to the sections
+-updated and added menu items and connected to the sections -created new app.js to call in wordpress material from me site -updated scrolling.nav with start scroll function